Clans of Baganda: Inheritance

-The heir (omusika in Luganda) is a cultural head not economic head and so for instance, in a household headed by a single mother or a widow, the family property is not owned by the cultural heir.
+ubugo), and given a spear, in a household headed by a single mother or a widow, the family property is not owned by the cultural heir.
 Among the Baganda, an heiress is a biological female who inherits the cultural position of a deceased woman (i.e. sister or mother).
 In ancient times, this heiress, if she were single, could become the widower's wife as it was assumed that she would love her deceased sister's children as if they were her own.

 Cultural Taboos

-This list is limited to cultural taboos related to the clan.
+In Buganda (Baganda culture) are strictly observed social, dietary, and traditional regulations, often rooted in clan, gender, or, spiritual beliefs.
+Key taboos include strict prohibition of same-clan marriage (except the Mamba clan), restrictions on women eating certain foods like chicken and eggs, and strict etiquette regarding seating, greeting, and dress codes.